 Quality is directly proportional to flavor.
 Even if you use premium quality marinade ingredients, the true flavor of the steak itself must shine through.
 So, when buying a steak, look for the quality!
 It should be fresh, red, and have the right amount of fat.
 If you want luxury, you can go for dry-aged steak, but they are a bit expensive.

 There are several cuts you can choose from.
-You can get Filet mignon, T-bone, ribeye steak, sirloin steak, strip steak, skirt steak, or flank steak.
+You can get Filet mignon, T-bone, ribeye steak, sirloin steak, New York strip steak, skirt steak, flank steak, or steak tips.
 Whatever suits you!

 Thickness is very important when buying a steak.
 The perfect thickness is 1 ½ inches.
 A steak with less thickness than this will dry out, and one with more thickness will not cook properly.